ArrayList in Java

-ArrayList is a part of collection framework and is present in java.util package.
+Java ArrayList is a part of the Java collection framework and it is a class of java.util package.
 It provides us with dynamic arrays in Java.
 Though, it may be slower than standard arrays but can be helpful in programs where lots of manipulation in the array is needed.
 This class is found in java.util package.
+The main advantages of Java ArrayList are, if we declare an array then it’s needed to mention the size but in ArrayList, it is not needed to mention the size of ArrayList if you want to mention the size then you can do it.

-Example: The following implementation demonstrates how to create and use an ArrayList.
+Example 1: The following implementation demonstrates how to create and use an ArrayList with a mention of its size.

-- ArrayList inherits AbstractList class and implements List interface.
+- ArrayList inherits AbstractList class and implements the List interface.

 - Java ArrayList allows us to randomly access the list.